Tour code: WT6

 DAY 7 (Sat):

 Today you follow the famous route,visiting: After a late breakfast, you follow the famous route, visiting Geysir geothermal park with its variety of hot springs and bubbling pools, Gullfoss (“Golden Falls”) – one of the most spectacular of Iceland’s many waterfalls and the Thingvellir National Park – a UNESCO world heritage site and location of the world’s first.
-Returning to , you will be shown the sights of the world’s northernmost capital before spending you final night back at the Fosshotel Lind.
+Returning to , you will be shown the sights of the world’s northernmost capital before spending your final night at the Foss Hotel Lind, or similar.

 DAY 8 (Sun): DEPARTURE (50 km)